Resilient-Labs/Sprint3-HitlistCohort/README.md

 * Ensures that the `Content-Type` of the response is JSON (`application/json`).

 ## Running the Tests
- cd .. `Sprint3-HitlistCohort` and then run:
+ cd .. `Sprint3-HitlistCohort` and find what test file you want to test and then run:

 ```sh
 NODE_ENV=test node --test backend/tests/sample-test.js